moozer/ansible-role-nagios/readme.md

 #### `group_vars/servers.yml` or `group_vars/servers/nagios.yml`

 * define who should be notified when something happens
 * define the tests that are to be used for all groups.
-The text writeen will be used directly as check command.
+The text written will be used directly as check command.
 See the nagios documentation for [details](https://assets.nagios.com/downloads/nagioscore/docs/nagioscore/3/en/plugins.html).

 ```
 nagios_group_contacts: